Anastasi-QA/Portfolio/README.md

 There is something special about knowing that your work helps to make user experience with technology/games/applications -smoother and more enjoyable.
 Through education, independent learning, and hands-on experience, I developed my ability to spot issues and improve digital products throughout different platforms.

-This portfolio shows my toolkit and my philosophy: QA isn't just about catching bugs and issues - it's about crafting experiences that people love.
+This portfolio shows my toolkit and my philosophy: QA isn't just about catching bugs and issues - it's about crafting experiences that people love and raising the quality of the product to ensure that it hits a necessary quality standard before it is delivered to the customer.
 I'm committed to continuing to work on my growth and leveling up my skills in this field.

 [My Linkedin profile](https://www.linkedin.com/in/anastasiia-boiko-kalymon/)